 - The child should rest in the same sleeping environment every night, in a room that is cool, quiet, and dark – and without a TV.

 Kids in this age group should be sleeping for 9-11 hours.
 Getting this much rest can be difficult for some kids because of homework, sports, and other activities.
 Then, there is TV, video games, phones, and even caffeine that impact the way a child sleeps.
 Bad rest or not enough sleep can lead to mood swings, behavioral problems, and cognitive problems that impact their ability to learn in school.

 Sleep Tips for School-aged Children

-- Continue to emphasize the need for a regular and consistent sleep schedule and bedtime routine.
+- Continue to emphasize the need for a regular and consistent schedule and bedtime routine.

-- Make a child’s bedroom conducive to sleep – dark, cool and quiet.
+- Make a child’s bedroom conducive to getting quality rest – dark, cool, and quiet.

 - Keep TV and computers out of the bedroom.

 - Avoid caffeine.